Electrical Safety Information for Realtors

 - Hire the right professionals.

 Do your clients plan to renovate?
 Remind them that by Ontario law, they can only hire Licensed Electrical Contractors (LECs) to do electrical work.
-Licensed Electrical Contractors are the only companies that can file electrical notifications of work and provide an ESA Certificate of Inspection when the work is done.
+Licensed Electrical Contractors are the only companies that can file electrical notifications of work and provide an ESA Certificate of Acceptance when the work is done.
 This is important for resale and insurance, as well as your peace of mind.
 Your clients can find a Licensed Electrical Contractor in their area using ESA’s Contractor look-up tool.

 - .DIY: Know your obligations.